scipy/scipy/doc/source/tutorial/ndimage.rst

 Filters based on order statistics
 ---------------------------------

-    The :func:`minimum_filter1d` function calculates a one-dimensional
+    The :obj:`minimum_filter1d` function calculates a one-dimensional
     minimum filter of given *size* along the given axis.

-    The :func:`maximum_filter1d` function calculates a one-dimensional
+    The :obj:`maximum_filter1d` function calculates a one-dimensional
     maximum filter of given *size* along the given axis.

-    The :func:`minimum_filter` function calculates a multi-dimensional
+    The :obj:`minimum_filter` function calculates a multi-dimensional
     minimum filter.
 Either the sizes of a rectangular kernel or the footprint of the kernel must be provided.
 The *size* parameter, if provided, must be a sequence of sizes or a single number in which